amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 $ docker push <b><i>ECR_REPOSITORY_URI</i></b>:latest
 </pre>

-When you issue the push command, Docker pushes the layers up to ECR, and if you refresh the monolith repository page, you'll see an image indicating the latest version.
+When you issue the push command, Docker pushes the layers up to ECR, and if you refresh the fulfill repository page, you'll see an image indicating the latest version.

 *Note: that you did not need to authenticate docker with ECR because the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) has been installed and configured for you on the EC2 instance.
 This was done as a bootstrap action when launching the EC2 instances.
 Review the CloudFormation template and you will see where this is done.
 You can read more about the credentials helper in this blog article - https://aws.amazon.com/blogs/compute/authenticating-amazon-ecr-repositories-for-docker-cli-with-credential-helper/*